 Where I will not shop “just for fun” are yard sales or Target.
 I am a sucker for the idea that “it was on sale!
 I saved so much money by buying this accent rug for $30 instead of the regular price of $120!”
 No, you still spent $30.

-Get into the habit of not going out to go shopping just because you have nothing else to do.
+Get into the habit of not going out to go shopping or scrolling ads on social media just because you have nothing else to do.
 If you don’t go to the store then you can’t spend money right?!

 Find free fun!

 This is the biggest and best way to not spend money!
 It seems so obvious, but it’s shockingly hard.
 “Date nights” are constantly expected to be at least $100, between dinner, a babysitter, and a movie or show.
 It doesn’t have to be that way at all!
 There are so many other things to do that won’t need you to break the bank just to have some fun.

 - Here are 50 + free or cheap family fun ideas that I do with my family to spend time together without spending money.

 - Going out on a budget is even easier than you might think!

 - Hanging out with friends doesn’t have to put you in the poorhouse.
 There’s so much fun to be had without needing a $300 Girls’ Night Out every weekend!

 - TheDatingDivas.com is an amazing and fun resource for all things dating.
 You can find a lot of fun ideas for date night games and printables on their site.